 To provide a JRL "click-through" agreement, authentication is required to download these binaries.
 Username 'jrl', Password 'I am a Licensee in good standing'.

-SoyLatte is based on the BSD Port of Sun's Java 6 JDK, and is made available under the Java Research License.
+SoyLatte legacy binaries are based on the BSD Port of Sun's Java 6 JDK, and are made available under the Java Research License.
 JDK and Java are trademarks of Sun.
 While SoyLatte is a port of Java, it is not Sun's Java, JDK, or OpenJDK.
 SoyLatte is made available under the JRL.
-For further information on licensing, see the licensing section below.

 By downloading these binaries or source code, you certify that you are a Licensee in good standing under the Java Research License of the Java 2 SDK, and that your access, use, and distribution of code and information you may obtain at this site is subject to the License.
 Please review the license at http://java.net/jrl.csp.